oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 * `deployment_url` - The URL of a resource.
 * `description` - Metadata about this specific object.
 * `display_name` - An object's Display Name.
+* `environment_type` - Specifies whether the deployment is used in a production or development/testing environment.
 * `fqdn` - A three-label Fully Qualified Domain Name (FQDN) for a resource.
 * `freeform_tags` - A simple key-value pair that is applied without any predefined name, type, or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the deployment being referenced.